CCSDSPy/ccsdspy/docs/user-guide/ccsds.rst

      - For telemetry (or reporting), set to '0', for a command (or request), set to '1'
    * - Secondary header flag
      - 1
-     - identicates the presence or absence of a secondary header.
+     - indicates the presence or absence of a secondary header.
 Set to '1' if present.
    * - Application process identifier or APID
      - 11
      - The APID provides a way to uniquely identify sending or receiving applications on a space vehicle.